Human-Aware Physical Human-Robot Collaborative Transportation and Manipulation with Multiple Aerial Robots: Experimental Results

 During the wrench estimation experiment, we hover the system with the regular payload controller without activating the admittance controller.
 Subsequently, the human operator pulls the payload with the force measurement device, and we record both the ground truth wrench and the estimation results.
 In addition to the ground truth force, the ground truth external torque is obtained by crossing the attached point position vector in $\loadf$ and the measured ground truth force vector from the measurement device.
 The payload is pulled so that the external wrench is non-zero in all six DoF, as shown in Fig.~\ref{fig:wrench_measurement_device}.

 The results are shown in Fig.~\ref{fig:wrench_measurement}.
-In the plots, we compare the measured wrenches to the estimated wrenches in all 6 DoF.
-The estimated wrenches track measured ground truth quite accurately.
-In the $z$ direction, however, the estimation deviates from measurement.
-We believe this is caused by the hybrid dynamics switching when the payload is pulled in the positive $z$ direction.
-The root mean squared errors in all six directions are also reported in Table \ref{tab:wrench_rmse}, confirming a good accuracy.
+In the plots, we compare the measured wrenches to the estimated wrenches using our proposed method in Section~\ref{sec:Wrench_Estimator} and the momentum observer method presented in~\cite{sanalitro2022ralindirectforce} in all 6 DoF.
+As we can observe in Fig.~\ref{fig:wrench_measurement}, the estimated wrenches from our method track the measured ground truth quite accurately.
+However, on the other hand, the momentum observer method tends to smooth the estimates excessively, leading to underestimating the external wrench.
+The root mean square errors in all six directions are also reported in Table \ref{tab:wrench_rmse}, confirming a good accuracy.